jadczak/mauder/README.md

 Lastly there are "changes".
 For the DEVICE, foitext, and the patient files there are separate files that have updates to "the existing base records".
 That stuff will get tacked on with the word "change:" in the locations where some more data was added.

 # Performance
+Note: PyPy is consistently and significantly slower than CPython for this program.
+If you are a PyPy user, consider using CPython for this program.

-Current performance on a i7-13700k with a Samsung 980 PRO NVMe.
+Current performance on a i7-13700k with a Samsung 980 PRO NVMe is below.

 Product code OYC